Windsor Gardens

 Windsor Gardens features high concentrations of group households, with a fairly typical median household size

-Family households account for 66.9% of all households, including 31.6% couples with children, 23.3% couples without children, and 10.6% single parent families.
-Non-family households make up the remaining 33.1%, with lone person households at 28.3% and group households comprising 4.9%.
-The median household size is 2.5 people, matching the Greater Adelaide average.
+Family households constitute 66.9% of all households, including 31.6% couples with children, 23.3% couples without children, and 10.6% single parent families.
+Non-family households comprise the remaining 33.1%, with lone person households at 28.3% and group households making up 4.9% of the total.
+The median household size is 2.5 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households